maplesond/spectre/doc/source/installation.rst

 the version number exceeds V1.8.

 The installation process from tarball is simple.
 The first step is acquire the tarball from https://github.com/maplesond/spectre/releases.
 Then unpacking the compressed tarball to a directory of your choice.
-The unpack command is: ``tar -xvf spectre-<version>.tar.gz``.
+The unpack command is: ``tar -xvf spectre-<version>-<platform>.tar.gz``.
 This will create a sub-directory called ``spectre-<version>`` and in there should be the following further sub-directories:

 * bin - contains scripts allowing the user to easily run all the tools.
-In general, the scripts are all command line tools except for those having a ``-gui`` suffix.
+In general, the scripts are all command line tools except for ``spectre`` suffix.
 Scripts for all platforms are available, in general, those with no extension should work on linux and mac platforms, and those with a ``.bat`` extension should run on windows.
 * doc - a html, pdf and text copy of the complete manual
 * etc - contains examples and configuration files
 * examples - Example files to help you get started with the spectre tools